 Talk to your doctor if you have the aforementioned symptoms and/or are already diagnosed with diabetes.
 A blood test is used to confirm a diagnosis of diabetes and management is then started.
 Diabetes cannot be cured but can be controlled.

 This simply means that the thyroid gland, located in front of your neck is working below its normal threshold.

-The hormones which the thyroid gland secretes are responsible for the body’s metabolism, or degree of activity, amongst other things.
+The hormones the thyroid gland secretes are responsible for the body’s metabolic rate, that is, how fast the body burns its energy.

 12. Chronic Fatigue Syndrome

 This, also known as myalgic encephalopathy, is a disease condition in which you may be fatigued for months, without any known cause.